ryennewhite/ryennewhite.github.io/_posts/2024-03-12-windows-privilege-escalation.md

 Additional Example:

-Get a reverse shell via a process dll to elevate privileges:
+Get a from alex reverse shell to enterpriseuser via a process dll to elevate privileges:

 ```console